stephwen/foursquare-stats/README.md

 I thought about log-transforming the y-axis, since one country has a very large number of check-ins as compared to the others, but instead I chose to just draw 2 different plots.

-You'll see that some of the x- and y limits are hardcoded in the calls to the ggplot function, so these should be adjusted.
+As of the end of 2017, I've also added a loop in the R plotting script, to create animated GIFs.